top of page

 ABOUT

 We are a corporate body made up of 7 councillors.
 We have key roles and responsibilities.
 One of our main roles is to work for our community providing and maintaining assets and services.
 Our community is a small parish in North Norfolk.
-The environment of our parish is unique.
-Our parish is made up of the marshes of the north Norfolk coast and the immediate hinterland which is the undulating landscape of the River Stiffkey.
-Our parish also has history and you can read more about that on our Stiffkey Village page.
+The environment of our parish is unique, made up of the marshes of the north Norfolk coast and the undulating chalk landscape of the River Stiffkey.
+Our parish has a long and interesting history and you can read more about that on our Stiffkey Village page.

 STIFFKEY PARISH COUNCIL